TL-X-org/TL-V_Projects/README.md

 ## Implementing other ISAs in WARP-V

 WARP-V currently has support for RISC-V, (incomplete) MIPS, and a toy educational ISA.
-PowerPC is also open now and could be implemented, in addition to any other open ISAs.
+PowerPC is also open now and could be implemented.
+Apparently, there are several open-source, out of patent versions of Arm1 on github.
+And any other open ISAs can be implemented.

 ## Neural Net